The Encyclopedia of American Songs and Musicals

 3 – Helen Kane – If I faw down and go boom 3:03 (Brockman, Stevens)

 Helen Kane’s childish voice suits perfectly in this song mixing acid humor and false naivety.
 After making her debut in the Bronx, she has been on the Broadway stage for two years.
 She was especially the one who introduced the famous I wanna be loved by you covered 30 years later by Marilyn Monroe.
-With her so distinctive tone of voice, Helen Kane is the darling of the public.
+With her so distinctive voice, Helen Kane is beloved by the public.
 The Fleischer Studios return it well to her while immortalizing her in the character of Betty Boop.

 4 - Ethel Waters - I got rhythm 3:01 (George & Ira Gershwin)